-All entries should be on the form supplied and should be signed by the exhibitor or his agent.
-This entry form, together with all entry fees (and subscriptions, if not already paid) must be received by the Secretary not later than the closing date for entries.
+All entries should be made on-line and together with all entry fees (and subscriptions, if not already paid) must be received by the Secretary not later than the closing date for entries.
 Late entries may not be accepted.
 The entry fee for any animal entered but not exhibited will be forfeited.
-An additional Administration Charge of £25 will be made in the event of unpaid entries..

 4. Nominations of Entries

-The name of the exhibit and all relevant details must be stated on the entry form.
+The name of the exhibit and all relevant details must be stated on the entry.
 No substitution of entries will be allowed after the closing date for entries.

 5. Cancellation of Classes

 The Society reserves the right to amalgamate or cancel classes or sections in the event of there being insufficient entries.
 Entry fees for classes cancelled by the Society will be refunded.

 Tickets for livestock competitors will be allocated as follows: